Order our book, "National Treasure Hunt: One Step Short of Crazy"!

 Check back frequently for our next tour date announcement.

-When tour dates are announced, we'll post a sign-up form right here on our website.
-Simply fill out the form, wait for your confirmation email with instructions for paying your registration fee, and then start planning your travel!
-We will send additional communications with more details as the dates draw nearer.
+Simply fill out the sign-up form, wait for your confirmation email with instructions for paying your registration fee, and then start planning your travel!
+We will send additional communications with more details as the date draws nearer.

 Given the long tour route and multiple opportunities for indoor site visits, the one-day tour lasts most of the morning and afternoon (e.g., 9:00 AM to 4:00 PM; subject to change).
 The tour will pause for approximately one hour to allow attendees to eat lunch.